magento/devdocs/guides/v2.2/advanced-reporting/report-xml.md

 {% include_relative img/reports_xsd.svg %}

-Report files can be located in any module that depends on the `Analytics` module (e.g. the `SalesAnalytics` module created for the reports related *Sales*).
+Report files can be located in any module that depends on the `Analytics` module (e.g. the `SalesAnalytics` module created for the reports related to *Sales*).
 Each report is declared in the `<report>` node.

 A `report` node is rendered into an SQL query.